amorriscode/anthonymorris.dev/data/second-brain/computer-memory.md

 # Computer Memory

+- Think of memory like a set of drawers
+  - Each drawer has an address
 - Collection of cells with unique physical addresses
   - Number of bits in each location varies from one machine to the other
   - More common computers are byte addressable